Watch the latest cases captured by Sky News cameras in the Crown Court and Court of Appeal in full.

 Android https://play.google.com/store/apps/details?id=com.bskyb.skynews.android&hl=en_GBShow More

-This video has been edited to remove descriptions of suicide methods and extreme pornographic material.
+This video has been edited to remove extreme racist language.

 SUBSCRIBE to our YouTube channel for more videos: https://www.youtube.com/channel/UCF3HqeLrCkZgARQfyqj1m-g?view_as=subscriber